Reinforcement Learning from Compiler

 • Deterministic list order: (uri, sL, sC, eL, eC) with stable tie‑breakers.

-• bundleId is a SHA‑256 over a JCS‑canonicalized subset (timestamps excluded).
+• bundleId is a SHA‑256 over a JCS‑canonicalized subset of fields that excludes volatile timestamps and run-local trace data.

 {